 “Damn, it’s cold!
 So where’s this big surprise birthday present?”

 She pulled out what she’d been hiding behind her back.
-It was a snow shovel.
+It was a snow shovel with a large red ribbon through the handle.
 It looked like our snow shovel.
 It was our snow shovel.

 “This, dear brother, is your birthday surprise, something on this cold morning that’s just for you.
 Now, get shoveling.
 I hafta leave by 7:30.”